Recurring PSP API guide

 Callback request

-We send a POST request to your cardCallbackUrl with the following properties:
+The callback we send to your server contains the following properties:

 {